Shortened or deferred fall seasons among four options being considered for Minnesota prep sports

-A practice-only fall sports season that defers playing games with hopes that the coronavirus situation will make them possible in the spring.
-Playing a 20 to 30% shorter season this fall.
-Or deferring the fall season entirely and somehow wedging it in without going head-to-head with traditional spring sports.
+A practice-only sports season that defers playing games until spring.
+Playing a 20% to 30% shorter schedule.
+Deferring the season entirely and somehow wedging it in without butting up against traditional spring sports.

-Not on the list of options: Wholesale flipping of fall and spring season sports.
+Not on the list of options: Wholesale flipping of fall and spring sports seasons.

 League officials provided a high-level summary of the work of its back-to-participation task force for about 345 school officials in a virtual meeting Thursday morning.

-‘‘We’re trying to find a way to play every sport we offer in the fall during the 20-21 school year,’’ said Bob Madison, high school league associate director.
-Fall sports include football, soccer, volleyball, cross-country, girls’ tennis, girls’ swimming and diving, and adapted soccer.
+''We're trying to find a way to play every sport we offer in the fall during the [2020-21] school year," said Bob Madison, high school league associate director.
+Fall sports include football, soccer, volleyball, cross-country, girls' tennis, girls' swimming and diving and adapted soccer.

 That raises the likelihood of schools that compete in sports being in varying stages of in-school or distance learning, which could affect participation levels and what sports, if any, would field teams.